input-output-hk/marlowe-doc/docs/tutorials/embedded-marlowe.md

 Recall that we developed this Marlowe contract in our [earlier tutorial](escrow-ex.md).

-While we presented it there as a "monolothic" contract, we can use Haskell definitions to make it more readable.
+While we presented it there as a "monolithic" contract, we can use Haskell definitions to make it more readable.
 To start with, we can separate the initial commitment from the *inner* working part of the
 contract: